-A portion of the proceeds of the Issuer's Tax-Exempt Education Revenue Bonds (The Academy Charter School Project), Series 2013A, originally issued in the aggregate principal amount of \$12,970,000 and Taxable Education Revenue Bonds (The Academy Charter School Project), Series 2013B, originally issued in the aggregate principal amount of \$545,000 (collectively, the "Series 2013 Bonds" and together with the Series 2011 Bonds, the "Prior Bonds") was used to finance the acquisition, design, construction, expansion, renovation, equipping and furnishing of the Borrower's approximately 67,900 square foot school facilities located at 159 N. Franklin Street, Hempstead, New York (the "Middle School Facility" and together with the Elementary School Facility, the "Current School Facilities") currently utilized by the Borrower as its middle school.
+A portion of the proceeds of the Issuer's Tax-Exempt Education Revenue Bonds (The Academy Charter School Project), Series 2013A, originally issued in the aggregate principal amount of \$12,970,000 and Taxable Education Revenue Bonds (The Academy Charter School Project), Series 2013B, originally issued in the aggregate principal amount of \$545,000 (collectively, the "Series 2013 Bonds") was used to finance the acquisition, design, construction, expansion, renovation, equipping and furnishing of the Borrower's approximately 67,900 square foot school facilities located at 159 N. Franklin Street, Hempstead, New York (the "2013 Facility" and together with the 2011 Facility, the "Current School Facilities") currently utilized by the Borrower as its middle school.